Gold Ship: Background

-Gold Ship is a light-coloured grey horse bred in Japan by his owner Eiichi Kobayashi.
-His sire, Stay Gold, a son of the thirteen-time Leading sire in Japan Sunday Silence, was a successful international performer, winning the Dubai Sheema Classic and the Hong Kong Vase.
+Gold Ship is a light-coloured grey stallion bred in Japan by his owner Eiichi Kobayashi.
+His sire, Stay Gold, a son of the thirteen-time leading sire in Japan Sunday Silence, was a successful international performer, winning the Dubai Sheema Classic and the Hong Kong Vase.
 Standing at stud at the Big Red Farm in Hokkaido, he produced numerous important winners including Dream Journey, Orfevre, and Nakayama Festa.
 Gold Ship's dam, Point Flag, from whom he inherited his grey coat, was a daughter of the Hall of Fame inductee Mejiro McQueen.

+Point Flag was a large horse, weighing well over 500 kg during her career, with her previous offspring reaching similar sizes.
+On the other hand, Stay Gold was much the opposite, short and light, being only 161 cm in height and under 450 kg during his racing career.
+By pairing the two, it had been hoped by the breeders at Deguchi Bokujo farm that it would result in a horse that would be more average sized and therefore less prone to the same leg problems that Point Flag had faced due to her size.
+The experiment was a failure; even when young, Gold Ship was big enough to stand out amongst the other horses his age.